beezwax/bzBond/packages/bzBond-claris/README.md

 - Type: string
 - Value: `"function"` or `"code"`.
   - When `"function"` the supplied function is executed with the parameters provided in the `$parameters` variable
-  - When `"code"` the result of the last statement in of the code will be returned
+  - When `"code"` the result of the last statement in the `$function` variable will be returned
 - Notes:
   - Not required on client (only functions are supported)
   - Defaults to `"function"` on server